iomedhealth/OMOPAnalyticsGuide/docs/data_mediation/data_solutions.md

 ### Patient Count (PC)

-Patient Count is a simple but powerful feasibility tool.
+Patient Count is a simple but powerful feasibility tool, directly analogous to running a **preliminary query against a clinical trial database to determine the number of eligible patients** for a potential study or a sub-analysis.
 It allows a Data User to input specific inclusion and exclusion criteria (e.g., "female patients over 50, diagnosed with type 2 diabetes, prescribed metformin, with no history of heart failure") and receive an aggregated number of patients who match these